R U OK? Day 2025

 How to ask someone R U OK?

-You can access plenty of resources online to support the four steps of an R U OK? conversation: Ask R U OK?, Listen, Encourage Action and Check in.
+You can access plenty of resources online to support the four steps of an R U OK? conversation which are:

 Resources and support for students